nomisRev/kategory-annotations/README.md

-# IMPLICITS ANNOTATION PROCESSOR PLAYGROUND
+# Implicits Annotation Processor playground
 This is just a playground to discover the limitations we have with Kotlin and annotation processors.

 ### Composition for the time being